HannaWin/annotation-tool/README.md

 * *annotation*: prints the word-label pairs that were annotated so far
 * *sentence*: prints the sentence you are currently annotating

+#### Saving Your Progress
+Your annotation progress is automatically saved when exiting the tool.
+When you completely annotated the text in the given file, the results are saved to a conll file by default.
+You can change this format (see line 130) to a txt or excel file.

 #### Commandline Interface
 To start off at your last sentence, you can indicate its index as command line argument: